Paw

 When to contact your vet

-When you notice your dog frequently skipping or limping.
-If your dog is crying in pain or any redness or swelling in the area.
+When you notice your dog is skipping or limping.
+If your dog is crying in pain or any swelling in the area.

 Diagnosis of Luxating Patella in Dogs

 By a physical examination of the affected leg to feel if the kneecap is moving out and taking x-rays to observe the position of the kneecap, the shape of the groove and if any signs of arthritis are present.
-Also, assessing the grading of the disease to understand the severity of it.
+Also, assessing the legs for any other possible causes of limping.

 Treatment of Patella Luxation